DemocracyOS/democracyos/README.md

 # Democracia En Red
 DemocraciaEnRed is an online space for deliberation and voting on political proposals.
 The software aims to stimulate better arguments and come to better rulings.

-The project is under the branch "development".
-Feel free to contribute.

 ![][1]
 [1]: http://partidodelared.org/images/browser.png